nasp-NoSql/NoSQL-Engine/README.md

  ![write path](/assets/write%20path.png)

-   - Memtable : multiple in-memory instances active during program operations.
-Configuration allowing memtable size change.
-When an instance of memtable fills with data, data gets flushed to the disk.
-Apearance of the second instance allowing the engine to operate smoothly while the data is being written to the disk.
+- **Memtable**:
+- A dynamic, in-memory data structure where multiple instances can remain active during program execution.
+The memtable size is configurable, allowing for adjustment based on workload and resource constraints.
+  - When one memtable instance reaches its capacity, its data is flushed to disk to maintain performance.
+  - A second memtable instance seamlessly takes over while the first is being written to disk, ensuring continuous operation without interruptions.
-       - SSparser performing the memtable instance management as well as transforming memtable data to a valid sstable format.
-Calclating data chunk offsets and forming index summary tables.
+  - The SSParser manages memtable instances and transforms their data into the SSTable format.
+It calculates data chunk offsets and generates index and summary tables to organize the flushed data efficiently.

-   - SStable : data structured on the disk.
-Configuration allowing 2 types of aproach.
-Single file sstable or a multiple file sstable.
-Consisting of metadata, filter, merkle tree, summary, index and data parts.
-       - Block manager allows smooth data writes/reads in fixed size blocks (possible configuration).
-Using file writers and readers on top of an instance of block manager we allow for block manager component to be recycled through the project while eliminating tight coupling, and reducing reads of non-important data.
+- **SSTable**:
+*The SSTable is a disk-based, structured data format used for storage and retrieval.
+It supports two configurable approaches:*
+  - A single-file SSTable that encapsulates all components, or
+  - A multi-file SSTable where each component, such as metadata or indexes, is stored separately.

+ - *The SSTable is composed of key parts including:*

+    - **Metadata**: Provides contextual details about the SSTable.

+    - **Filter**: Helps determine the likelihood of a key's existence in the table.

+    - **Merkle Tree**: Ensures data consistency and integrity.

+    - **Summary and Index**: Facilitate efficient key lookups.

+    - **Data**: Stores the actual key-value pairs.

+- **Block Manager**:
+    This component manages smooth data writes and reads using fixed-size blocks (configurable for specific needs).
+It works alongside file writers and readers, enabling reusable and modular block management across the project.
+This design reduces tight coupling and minimizes unnecessary reads of non-essential data.

   ### **Read Path** 📖:
   For executing search queries and returning results.